saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Duration: 15 minutes

 In this exercise, you integrate the WWI App Service with the virtual network created during the Before the hands-on lab exercises.
 The ARM template created a Gateway subnet on the VNet, as well as a Virtual Network Gateway.
-Both of these resources are required to integrate App Service and connect to SQL MI.
+Both resources are required to integrate App Service and connect to SQL MI.

 The image below from the Microsoft documentation explains how worker virtual machines in Azure App Service can access resources on a virtual network subnet, such as SQL MI.